-Master of Science in Rehabilitation and Mental Health Counseling
+Master of Science in Clinical Rehabilitation and Mental Health Counseling

 The mission of the Department of Rehabilitation and Human Services is to provide professional preparation of master’s level students with the knowledge and skills to improve the quality of life for individuals with disabilities.
 This mission is achieved through various instructional, clinical and other programmatic activities.

-* Coursework from the Master of Science in Rehabilitation and Mental Health Counseling program may be used in preparation for becoming a Certified Rehabilitation Counselor (CRC) and a Licensed Clinical Professional Counselor (LCPC)
+* Coursework from the Master of Science in Clinical Rehabilitation and Mental Health Counseling program may be used in preparation for becoming a Certified Rehabilitation Counselor (CRC) and a Licensed Clinical Professional Counselor (LCPC in Montana).

 How to Apply

 Applicants seeking admission to the Master of Science in Clinical Rehabilitation and Mental Health Counseling must submit all application materials to the Office of Graduate Studies by the current graduate catalog deadline dates.
 No applications will be considered until all required information arrives at the Office of Graduate Studies.
 Application materials include: